ibm-cloud-applaunch/fast-news/README.md

 	 - Define properties in this feature
 		 - property - enableShare

  - **Audience** - An audience is a collection of attributes that define the characteristics of an audience segment.
-Let's say you want this feature for all Android users then
+Let's say you want this feature for all subscribed Android users then
 	 - Let's define an audience called, **ShareSegment**
 	 - Attributes :
 	 	- platforms - Android